Proven to be more efficient than human search teams

 Non - invasive

 Dogs can search difficult vegetation with minimal disturbance to the surrounding wildlife and habitat compared to their human counterparts.

 Dogs are fast, agile and accurate.
 They can generally cover an area of 100 square metres in less than 45 minutes depending on vegetation.
 It would take a human search team double that time at least!

-They are accurate efficient, not influenced by weather conditions or the size of their trained scent.
+They are precise, unbiased, efficient and not influenced by weather conditions in the same way humans are.
 The results speak for themselves.

-conservation dog willow indicating on a bat carcass
+Conservation dog Harley indicating on a bat carcass in thick/thistle vegetation

 They also do not discriminate or assume, therefore creating an incredible, non-biased, detection machine.

-Dogs consistently out-perform human only search teams when it comes to wildlife searches
+Dogs consistently out-perform human-only search teams when it comes to certain wildlife searches."